pyodide/pyodide-blog/content/posts/fpcast.md

 fact, `my_noargs_function2` only expects one argument, and it crashes with an "indirect call signature mismatch" error.

-## Ways to fix call signature mismatch errors
+## Ways to fix the call signature mismatch errors

 ### 1. EMULATE_FUNCTION_POINTER_CASTS